It’s Banchero to Orlando: Magic grab Duke standout at No. 1

 ”I’m super excited to get out to Orlando,” Banchero said. ”Like, really, I’m excited about the team.
 I think that’s the most exciting part, to get out there with the team.
 I feel like we have a real talented team.
 A lot of guys are hungry, ready to win, and I’m the same way.”

+Orlando later drafted Michigan forward Caleb Houstan with the No. 32 pick, the second one of the second round.
+He averaged 10.1 points for the Wolverines last season.

 Banchero will make about $10 million next season, the start of his four-year rookie deal, plus whatever he lures in off-court earnings.
-Given that he’s a No. 1 pick, out of Duke, with Italian and American citizenship, it’s likely he’ll have plenty of appeal in the endorsement world.
+Given that he’s a No. 1 pick, out of Duke, it’s likely he’ll have plenty of appeal in the endorsement world.

 Choosing Banchero was a mild surprise, after weeks of speculation that Auburn’s Jabari Smith Jr. or Gonzaga’s Chet Holmgren might be the ones atop Orlando’s list.
 Holmgren went No. 2 to Oklahoma City, and Smith No. 3 to Houston.